Turbulent flows

 Reentry capsule on Mars atmosphere

-Collaborators: Luca Placco, Michele Cogo, Prof. Francesco Picano and Prof. Matteo Bernardini (Sapienza).
+Collaborators: Luca Placco, Giulio Soldati (Sapienza), Prof. Francesco Picano and Prof. Matteo Bernardini (Sapienza).

 Entry and descent phases of an interplanetary probe are characterized by complex aerodynamic phenomena as the capsule gradually encounters the planet’s atmosphere.
 We are conducting time-evolving high-fidelity simulations of an entry capsule in a supersonic flight regime (Ma = 2), evaluating its behaviour at different configurations of angles of attack.
 Turbulent structures effectively solved via ILES technique, allow us to evaluate the flow properties and the capsule’s response both in space and time, placing special attention to the analysis of the turbulent structures responsible for the oscillatory and unsteady dynamics.